isomerpages/nlb-biblioasia/_apr-2009/Knowledge Sharing in Singapore Public Post secondary Educational Institutions.md

 Michael Fullan, Leading in a Culture of Change (San Francisco: Jossey-Bass, 2001)

-Organisation for Economic Co-operation and Development, _[Knowledge Management in the Learning Society](https://eservice.nlb.gov.sg/item_holding.aspx?bid=10094269)_ (Paris: Organisation for Economic Co-operation and Development, 2000), 219–38.
+Organization for Economic Cooperation and Development, _[Knowledge Management in the Learning Society](https://eservice.nlb.gov.sg/item_holding.aspx?bid=10094269)_ (Paris: Organization for Economic Cooperation and Development, 2000), 219–38.
 (Call no. RBUS q658.4038 KNO)

 “Presentation by Professor David Hargreaves”, Cambridge University (paper presented at the OECD de la Muette, Paris, 24 March 2004)